Sierra Pacific Synod

 The Sierra Pacific Synod is one of the 65 synods of the Evangelical Lutheran Church in America (ELCA).
 It covers central and northern California and northern Nevada and supports ELCA congregations throughout that region.
-It is headed by a bishop, most recently by Megan Rohrer who resigned on June 6, 2022.
+It was headed by Bishop Megan Rohrer who resigned on June 6, 2022.
+As of 2023, it is led by Bishop Jeff R. Johnson.

 It is subdivided into nine conferences, each headed by a dean.